How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Sandwiches with bakery bread, salami, cheeses, and veggies (France)

-Yes, you have to do the dishes when you cook… so if you are travelling to get away from all those responsibilities you might want to put more money into your food budget.
+Yes, you have to do the dishes when you cook… so if you are travelling to get away from all those responsibilities, you might want to put more money into your food budget.
 For us, cooking in a foreign place is both a pleasure AND it frees up money for other activities.
-We splurge on some amazing restaurant meals as an intentional part of our experience versus satisfying a simple need to eat.
+We splurge on some amazing restaurant meals as an intentional part of our experience, versus satisfying a simple need to eat.

 Avoid Getting Hangry